Sandesh282/group1Ecell/README.md

 # group1Ecell
-This repo is for building Testimonial and past events for E-cell site
+This repo is for building Gallery and Contact Us page for E-cell site